Apteco/AptecoPSModules/PSOAuth/README.md

 Parameter|Value|Explanation
 -|-|-
-ClientId||Please use your `Application ID (Client)` of your created app ClientSecret||Please use your `Secret ID`, not the Secret itself, of your created app AuthUrl|https://login.microsoftonline.com/{tenantID}/oauth2/v2.0/authorize|Please replace your `{tenantID}` before using it TokenUrl|https://login.microsoftonline.com/{tenantID}/oauth2/v2.0/token|Please replace your `{tenantID}` before using it RedirectURL|http://localhost:43902|This is the url for redirection, please take this from your app
+ClientId||Please use your `Application ID (Client)` of your created app ClientSecret||Please use your `Secret` of your created app, this will only be shown once AuthUrl|https://login.microsoftonline.com/{tenantID}/oauth2/v2.0/authorize|Please replace your `{tenantID}` before using it TokenUrl|https://login.microsoftonline.com/{tenantID}/oauth2/v2.0/token|Please replace your `{tenantID}` before using it RedirectURL|http://localhost:43902|This is the url for redirection, please take this from your app